 - Circadian rhythms: Circadian rhythms take cues from the amount of sunlight that you receive.
-According to the Mayo Clinic, the shorter days that begin in the fall disrupt circadian rhythms in some individuals, leading to feeling of depression.
+According to the Mayo Clinic, the shorter days that begin in the fall disrupt circadian rhythms in some individuals, leading to feeling of sadness.

 - Hypothalamus: Light affects the hypothalamus, the part of the brain responsible for the body’s circadian rhythms, moods, sleep and appetite.
 The hypothalamus receives signals from the eyes based on the amount and type of light the body is exposed to.
 These signals tell the brain to produce serotonin, melatonin and other hormones.